Void-Crew-Modding-Team/VoidManager/README.md

 ### Future Plans:

-- mod whitelist/blacklisting
+- Mod whitelist/blacklisting
+- Phase 2 Modding Guidelines Compliance
-- Downgrading to [client] session tag based on mod types, and the ability to join vanilla sessions with Non-Game Influencing mods.
+  - Downgrading to `Mod_Local` tag based on MPTypes
+  - API for developers to disable/enable their mods according to room parameters
+- API for mods to disable session progress
+- Escalation to `Mod_Session` Type by a Void Manager host
+- API for permission requests from the session host, so that a mod may enable special features in a `Mod_Session`